LuckCky/auto_one/README.md

 Pipeline is formed in pipelines/pipeline_one.json
-You can easily add, remove, change any step of pipeline
+You can easily add, remove, change any step of pipeline.
+The only requirement is that each function must return list of list with data